CelesteiAI/nasa-hackathon-2025/README.md

-# 🌌 CelestAI: Exoplanet Explorer
+# 🌌 CelestiAI: Exoplanet Explorer
 ## Exoplanet Detection Powered by Machine Learning — NASA Space Apps Auckland 2025 (2nd Place)

-CelestAI.vip was collaboratively developed with my hackathon team during the NASA Space Apps Challenge 2025 (Auckland), where we placed 2nd overall.
+CelestiAI.vip was collaboratively developed with my hackathon team during the NASA Space Apps Challenge 2025 (Auckland), where we placed 2nd overall.
 As Team Lead and ML Engineer, I led the team, allocated tasks, made key project decisions, and designed the exoplanet detection pipeline — including training the Random Forest model and the habitability classifier.
 I worked closely with the team to integrate these components into a live web deployment, ensuring a functional end-to-end prototype.

 # 👩‍🚀 Team & Roles